Covid-19 credits

 Federal provisions

 The table below provides an overview of the honoring of guarantees expected in the future.
 These estimates are updated annually.
-As of the end of 2022, the federal government has recognised provisions for CHF 1.1 billion for future honoring of guarantees until the end of the programme.
+As of the end of 2023, the federal government has recognised provisions for CHF 722 million for future honoring of guarantees until the end of the programme.
 Actual losses can only be determined after the end of the bridging loan programme and after the completion of the receivables management (see also: Recoveries after honoring guarantees under the Covid-19 bridging credits).

 Federal provisions for future honoring of guaranteesPortion of the outstanding loan volume